Charles Schwab vs Merrill Lynch

 Computer Tech

-On Schwab’s website, we found an easy-to-use order form called SnapTicket.
-It stays hidden on the right-hand side of the site; clicking on a trade button on a security’s profile expands the ticket.
-On SnapTicket, there are three classes of securities that can be traded: options, stocks/ETFs, and mutual funds.
+On Schwab’s website, there’s a simple order form called SnapTicket.
+It stays hidden on the right side of the site until you click a trade button.
+On SnapTicket, you can trade options, stocks/ETFs, and mutual funds.

-Merrill Edge does not offer video news on any platform.
-It doesn’t have a desktop program, although it does have a web-browser system called MarketPro.
-This really useful program has a lot of helpful trading tools, including an advanced options platform.
-The website has fewer tools but is still effective for basic trading and manages to throw in some sophisticated derivative tools.
+Merrill Edge doesn’t have video news on any platform and does not offer a desktop program.
+But it does have a web-browser system called MarketPro.
+MarketPro has lots of helpful tools, including an advanced options platform.
+Merrill’s website has fewer tools than MarketPro but still works for basic trading and offers some useful features for options and derivatives.

 Winner: Schwab